Crappie Vs Bluegill – What’s the Difference?

 Crappie Vs Bluegill

 The White Crappie breeds in late spring or early summer.
 Their eggs are laid in a nest constructed by several males.
 They hatch from the eggs in two to five days, depending on water temperature.
-Once the eggs hatch, the male crappie guards the nest until the fry have dispersed.
-Once the fry leave the nest, they feed on zooplankton and small aquatic insects.
+Once the eggs hatch, the male crappie guards the nest until the fry has dispersed.
+Once the fry leaves the nest, they feed on zooplankton and small aquatic insects.

 The Bluegill is opportunistic, feeding on aquatic and terrestrial insects.
 It also feeds on worms and small crustaceans.
 Both fish prefer low light and cloudy conditions for breeding.
 They can be easily found in the water.
 In addition to this, they are prolific and easy to catch.
 So, you should know which one to target!